hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 ~~~~~~~~~~
 {: title="Updated CertificateEntry structure definition"}

-All entries before the delimiter are treated as the first certificate chain and MUST use classical algorithms from `first_signature_algorithms` list of `dual_signature_algorithms` extension, all entries after the delimiter are treated as the second certificate chain and MUST use PQ algorithms from `second_signature_algorithms` list of `dual_signature_algorithms` extension.
+All entries before the delimiter are treated as the first certificate chain and MUST use algorithms from `first_signature_algorithms` list of `dual_signature_algorithms` extension (for example classical algorithms), all entries after the delimiter are treated as the second certificate chain and MUST use algorithms from `second_signature_algorithms` list of `dual_signature_algorithms` extension (for example PQC algorithms).
 As specified in {{Section 4.4.2 of TLS}}, end-entity certificate MUST be the first in both chains.

 A peer receiving this structure MUST validate each chain independently according to its corresponding signature algorithm.
 The end-entity certificate MUST be the first entry in both the first and second certificate chains.
 The first certificate chain MUST contain certificates whose public key is compatible with one of the algorithms listed in the `first_signature_algorithms` section of `dual_signature_algorithms` extension.
 The second certificate chain MUST contain certificates whose public key is compatible with one of the algorithms listed in the `second_signature_algorithms` section of `dual_signature_algorithms` extension.